Gepsu/Minecraft-Tic-Tac-Toe/README.md

 - None that i know of

 ## How to play
-Once you have a StickTacToe (/ttt play), just right click a player or entities that have been listed in the config file and you're golden!
+Once you have the tool (/ttt tool), just right click a player or entities that have been listed in the config file and you're golden!
 Default entities include villagers and most of the animals.
 Walking away from the board or quitting counts as forfeit and you lose the game and bet.